sepal-contrib/glad_alerts/doc/select_aoi.md

  > :warning: Multiple geomtries could lead to various bug or crash.
 If needed please consider running your analysis in two steps

-After validating your country the map will zoom on the AOI you've have validated and will create an aoi_[filename] asset on your GEE account.
+After validating your shape the map will zoom on the AOI you've validated and will create an aoi_[filename] asset on your GEE account.
 It will be available for other projects.

 ![draw a shape](./img/draw_shape.png)